Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-Annotations already indicate readOnlyHint and idempotentHint, and the description adds value by detailing the output contents (typical dates, attendance, URLs, notes, GPS coordinates).
-No contradictions.
+Annotations already declare readOnlyHint and idempotentHint true.
+The description adds value by specifying return details: curated events with typical dates, attendance, URLs, notes, GPS coordinates.
+No contradiction with annotations.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.